UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

 Selects a unit by its hash.
 This is more like an emergency solution.
 If for any reason it is not possible to match via the module name, this is an alternative.
-If you ask yourself, where on earth you can figure out the hash, you can rest assured.
 If multiple matches are found the hashes are logged to the console.
 Also by running a global [debugging](#debug), the hash can be found.

 The hash is generated by the module name and its members and also the filename and path.
 If the filename (or path) or any of the other properties are changing so is the hash.
 The build will fail in this case, so no need to worry to overlook it.
 The matching via module name should nevertheless be preferred.